asdfjkl/pgn2dcg/README.md

                    1 Byte   8 Byte   4 Byte     4 Byte       2 Byte    4 Byte       2 Byte      2 Byte       1 Byte   3 Byte   2 Byte   1 Byte  1 Byte

 Games may not be deleted immediately to speed up writing out changes made by a user.
-Hence games can be marked as deleted, add a game with the applied changes at the end of the file, and then in a separate step the database can be compacted by removing such marked games (potentially requiring lots of disk-intensive rewrites).
-The status byte is used to mark this.
+Hence games can be marked as deleted, and a game with the applied changes can be added at the end of the file.
+Real deletion (potentially requiring lots of disk-intensive rewrites) of this game can then be carried out later by removing such marked games and thus compacting the database.
+The status byte is used to mark this deletion status.

 **Status**
 Status is `0x00` normally.
-Otherwise status is `0xFF` if the game is marked for deletion
+Otherwise, if the game is marked for deletion, the status byte is `0xFF`.

 **Offset**
 Offset is a unisgned int64 denoting the position (offset) of the game in the game file (i.e. database.dcg)